 Staff and volunteers should take particular care when supervising pupils/students in the less formal atmosphere of an educational visit where a more relaxed discipline or informal dress and language code may be acceptable.
-However, staff and volunteers remain in a position of trust and need to ensure that their behaviour remains professional at all times and stays within clearly defined professional boundaries.
+However, staff and volunteers remain in a position of trust and need to ensure that their behaviour remains professional at all times, stays within clearly defined professional boundaries and could not be interpreted as seeking to establish an inappropriate relationship or friendship.

 Where out of school activities include overnight stays, careful consideration needs to be given to sleeping arrangements.
 Pupils/students, staff, volunteers and parents should be informed of these prior to the start of the trip.
-In all circumstances, those organising trips and outings must pay careful attention to ensuring safe staff/pupil/student ratios ensure that any impromptu or emergency arrangements of lifts are recorded and can be justified
+In all circumstances, those organising trips and outings must pay careful attention to ensuring safe staff/pupil/student ratios and a suitable gender mix of staff.

-- adhere to the school/setting's educational visits policy/guidance - always have another member of staff or volunteer present in out of workplace activities, unless otherwise agreed with a senior manager - undertake risk assessments in line with the school's policy - have written parental consent to the activity - ensure that their behaviour remains professional at all times(see section 7) - never share beds with pupils/students. - not share bedrooms unless it involves a dormitory situation or is necessary in order to meet a child or children's specific needs; there is no practicable alternative; there are always at least two members of staff present; and the arrangements have been previously discussed with a senior manager, parents/carers and pupils/students unless the party is placed in the situation unexpectedly. - refer to local and national guidance for Educational visits, including exchange visits (both to the UK and abroad)
+- adhere to the school/setting's educational visits policy/ guidance - always have another member of staff or volunteer present in out of workplace activities, unless otherwise agreed with a senior manager - undertake risk assessments in line with the school's policy - have written parental consent to the activity - ensure that their behaviour remains professional at all times(see section 7) - never share beds with pupils/students. - not share bedrooms unless it involves a dormitory situation or is necessary in order to meet a child or children's specific needs; there is no practicable alternative; there are always at least two members of staff present; and the arrangements have been previously discussed with a senior manager, parents/carers and pupils /students unless the party is placed in the situation unexpectedly. - refer to local and national guidance for Educational visits, including exchange visits (both to the UK and abroad)